Military Friendly School ®

 STEPS TO BEGIN USING YOUR BENEFITS AT UNIVERSITY OF DETROIT MERCY:

 In order to begin using your benefits, you must apply for admission to University of Detroit Mercy and be accepted into a degree program.
-Please contact the Office of Admission at 800-635-5020 for further details.
-Annmarie Colombo is the Military/Veteran’s Admissions Counselor and she can be reached at (313) 993-1592 or firstname.lastname@example.org.
+Please contact Betsey Konieczki at 800-635-5020 or firstname.lastname@example.org for more information.
 You can apply for admissions at www.udmercy.edu/apply

 To begin using your GI Bill benefits at University of Detroit Mercy, please submit the following forms to the Office of the Registrar either in person, by fax (313) 993-3317 or by email to email@example.com